top of page

 Whether you’re a freelancer, consultant, or professional (doctor, lawyer, CPA, architect, etc.), your first step is registering with the Bureau of Internal Revenue (BIR).

-• Form to file: BIR Form 1901 – Application for Registration of Self-Employed/Professionals
+• BIR Form 1901 – Application for Registration of Self-Employed/Professionals

 • Online via BIR ORUS (Online Registration & Update System)